Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Consistency and Asymptotic Normality

+We defer the formal statement of these relatively mild conditions, the specification of $(r_n^\circ, s_n^\circ, q_n^\circ)$, and the proof to \cref{app:pf_consistency}.
 The convergence rate in \cref{eq:consistency} consists of four components.
-The first two terms, $\sqrt{\frac{K_{\max}}{D}}$ and $\lambda$, correspond to variance and bias, respectively.
-The impact of $\lambda$ on the variance term is implicit.
+The first two terms correspond to variance and bias, respectively.
 As $\lambda$ increases, $D$ also increases, which in turn reduces the variance.
-This aligns with the typical bias-variance tradeoff in kernel smoothing, where increasing $\lambda$ allows for borrowing information from more dissimilar units, thereby reducing variance at the cost of increasing bias.
+This aligns with the typical bias-variance tradeoff in kernel smoothing: increasing $\lambda$ allows for borrowing information from more units, thereby reducing variance at the cost of increasing bias.
 The third term represents the product of the local convergence rates of the nuisance estimates $\hat\mu$ and $\hat\pi$.
-This term reflects the \emph{rate double robustness} \citep{jiang2022new} of KECENI, where the overall convergence rate can still match the oracle rate -- the rate achieved when the nuisance parameters are known -- despite the individual convergence rates of the nuisance estimators being slower, as long as the product of their convergence rates is sufficiently fast.
+This term reflects the \emph{rate double robustness} \citep{jiang2022new} of KECENI, where the overall convergence rate can be fast even when the individual convergence rates of the nuisance estimators are slower.
 The fourth term captures the convergence rate of the covariate distribution estimator.
 Unfortunately, the estimation error for the covariate distribution does not have the double robustness property: for consistent estimation, the covariate distribution model must be correctly specified.